IDCI-Consulting/PaymentBundle/Resources/docs/create-your-payment-gateway.md

         - { name: idci_payment.gateways, alias: exemple }
 ```

-Warning : The payment gateway ```getResponse()``` method will never be call by the client but by the bank itself in backend controller for security reason.
+Warning : The payment gateway ```getCallbackResponse()``` method will never be call by the client but by the bank itself in backend controller for security reason.

 ## How to create a payment gateway configuration for your own gateway